indiqusdocs/yntraa/docs/Subscribers/Networking/VirtualFirewall/DeployingVNFandVMWithinVNF.md

 ![vmapiculus](img/vmapiculus.png)
 ### Checking VM Console and Internet Connectivity

-After deploying a Linux VM under the pfsense firewall in Yntraa cloud platform, it is important to verify that the instance is running correctly and has internet access.
+After deploying a Linux VM under the pfsense firewall in Yntraa Cloud, it is important to verify that the instance is running correctly and has internet access.
 This ensures successful configuration and network functionality.

  The following steps help you check the VM console and test internet connectivity: